Cookie Consent by Free Privacy Policy Generator

 • Available in doses from 5mcg to 20mcg/hour; dose adjustments should be managed by your doctor.

-• Cost is usually covered by the NHS but private prices can vary.
+• Cost is usually covered by the NHS, but private prices can vary.

 Leave a Comment